opendilab/HH-Codec/README.md

 ```

 ## 🧩 How to use HH-codec
-You can simply use the training set from part 1, the configuration from part 2, and the training script from part 3 to reproduce the results of the model described in the paper with a single run.
+You can simply use the training set from step 1, the configuration from step 2, and the training script from step 3 to reproduce the results of the model described in the paper with a single run.
 Since we are still refining the algorithm, an updated set of optimal model weights will be released after the final version of the paper is accepted by the journal.
 ```python
 wav, sr = torchaudio.load(audio_path).to(device))
 wav = convert_audio(wav, sr, 24000, 1).unsqueeze(0).unsqueeze(0)